LostLuinor/MitoticFigureClassification/README.md

 | Triplet   | 0.8802   | 0.0908 | 0.8849    | 0.8802  | 0.8823   |

 In summary, the SE attention module was selected for the final model configuration due to its consistent improvements across metrics and its simplicity compared to multi-attention combinations.

+---

+## Report and Presentation Files

+The `Report&PPT` folder contains the project report and presentation files:

+- `DL_MitoticClassification_IEEEReport.pdf`
+- `DL_MitoticFigureClassification_LatexReport.tex`
+- `DL_MitoticFigureClassification_ppt.pdf`
+- `DL_MitoticFigureClassification_ppt.pptx`

+---

+## Credits

+This project uses datasets and resources provided by the [MIDOG 2025 Challenge](https://midog2025.deepmicroscopy.org/), which builds on the success of previous MIDOG challenges to advance AI-assisted cancer diagnosis.

+Special thanks to the MIDOG organizers for their efforts in curating high-quality datasets and promoting research in histopathological image analysis.

+---